Matrix product state approximations to quantum states of low energy variance: Low variance state using MPS

 \end{proof}

-Additionally, the run-time of the algorithm that constructs $\vert p'_{\delta} \rangle$ is simply the bond dimension multiplied by a factor of $N$, to account for the cost of manipulating the tensors of the MPO \cite{Kuwahara_2021}.
+Additionally, the run-time of the algorithm that constructs $\vert p'_{\delta} \rangle$ is simply the bond dimension multiplied by a factor of $N$, to account for the cost of manipulating the tensors of the MPO \cite{Kuwahara_2021}. \alv{A similar estimate of the bond dimension was given in \cite{Banuls_2020}, but their argument omitted some key steps in the analysis, such as the effect of using the Chernoff bound, and the explicit distance of the wavefunction to a Gaussian, which appears through Lemma \ref{le:Variance_bound_general}.}

 The most important particular case of this result is if we aim for a variance $\delta= \mathcal{O}(1)$, in which case we have the following. \begin{corollary} There exists an MPS $\ket{p'}$ of quasilinear bond dimension $ D \le N e^{\mathcal{O}(\log^{\frac{3}{4}} (N))}$ such that